Swathi-Karanth/Resume-extraction-and-candidate-job-matching/README.md

 # Resume-extraction-and-candidate-job-matching
-Resume extraction and candidate job matching using python transformers library DistilBERT
+Resume extraction and candidate job matching using python transformers library DistilBERT The python notebook file contains code to solve all the 3 tasks given below.

 Task assigned: Resume Matching with Job Descriptions Using PDF CVs